AdamLien/dify-mcp-client/README.md

 ```
 Once this field is added, the Dify platform will allow the installation of all plugins that are not listed (and thus not verified) in the Dify Marketplace.
 > [!TIP]
-> Marketplace need Approval. if stars☆ reach 100, I'll consider to make PR for them.
+> Marketplace need Approval.
+If stars☆ reach 100, I'll consider to make PR for them.

 ## Where does this plugin show up?
 - It takes few minutes to install